7 Astrophotography Tips You Can Try Tonight

 Don’t worry if your sky has a pink/orange hue to it when you preview your images, this is typical of shots taken from areas with light pollution.
 A simple color balance of the background sky in Adobe Photoshop can bring your sky back to a more attractive neutral grey or blue color.

-You can also try a light pollution filter to reduce the glow of nearby artificial lighting.
-I have used a number of filters for astrophotography in my city backyard, and I have found the SkyTech CLS-CCD Clip-in filter (pictured at left) to be an excellent choice for modified cameras.
+You can also try a light pollution filter (here are some of the astrophotography filters I use) to reduce the glow of nearby artificial lighting.
+I have used a number of filters for astrophotography in my city backyard, and have found the Optolong L-Pro filter to be one of the best at producing natural-looking star colors.

 What’s the best ISO setting for Astrophotography?